lasme-ephrem/ensae2022_bayesian_project/README.md

 <h4 align="center">Theme :</h4>
 <h3><p align="center">Bayesian Variable Selection and Estimation for Group Lasso</p></h3>

+### Description
 This is repos of our main code sources about bayesian statistics project 2022 (ENSAE Paris - IP Paris).

-### Description
-Ce repos github s'inscrit dans le cadre du projet de Machine Learning for NLP.
-Il comprend l'ensemble des fichiers sources de notre groupe, principalement des fichiers notebooks écrits en Python.
-Ce repos peut être cloné et exécuté dans un calpin jupyter, en local, en prenant le soin de reproduire d'abord l'environnement python : <a href  ="https://github.com/lasme-ephrem/ensae2022_bayesian_project/blob/main/notebook_bayesian_project.ipynb"> requirements.txt <a/>.
-Il peut aussi être exécuté directement depuis le lien Google Colab ci-dessous.
+This github repository is part of the Bayesian Statistics project.
+It deals with feature selection in a sparse regression model by using Bayesian approach.
+It includes the main <a href  ="https://github.com/lasme-ephrem/ensae2022_bayesian_project/blob/main/notebook_bayesian_project.ipynb">notebook<a/>  of the project with all the source codes of the models and simulations.
+This repository can be cloned and run in a jupyter notebook on your own computer.
+It can also be run directly from the Google Colab link below.

 ###  Running on Google Colab (Fast)
 To run our project on colab , click on this link :  <a href="https://colab.research.google.com/drive/1N1I8gShlDpqSw53JlkRSr7ZSE28TtUsZ?usp=sharing"> Bayesian Statistics Project On Google Colab.<a/>

  ### Reference